ibm-cloud-docs/assistant/dialog-runtime.md

 Even when these conditions are met, disambiguation does not occur unless two or more independent nodes in your dialog meet the following criteria:

 - The node condition includes one of the intents that triggered disambiguation.
 Or the node condition otherwise evaluates to true.
 For example, if the node checks for an entity type and the entity is mentioned in the user input, it is eligible.
-- There is text in the node's *external node name* field.
+- There is text in the node's *node purpose* field.

 ### Disambiguation example
 {: #disambig-example}